Lycanfloof/Lycanfloof/README.md

 ## Hey there!

-I'm Ariel Eduardo and I'm currently studying Software Engineering at Icesi University.
+I'm Ariel Eduardo and I'm currently studying Software Engineering at ICESI University.

 - There's not much to say, really.
 I'm just a dude who likes furries, math and engineering lol.